 ● Foreign exchange risk – is the risk involved when you invest in other countries in a different currency.
 Such investments are referred to as offshore investments.
 Whilst your offshore investments may perform well, the currency of your investments may lose value against your currency, which may cause your investment to have little or no value if evaluated in your country’s currency.
 You are also exposed to this risk even if you don’t have offshore investments, but your local investments are exposed to assets in other countries.

-Managing investment risk: Building a portfolio and diversification
+Managing financial markets investment risk: Building a portfolio and diversification

 Diversification is a strategy for reducing investment risk by incorporating a diverse range of investments into your portfolio.
 Risk management is important in order to reduce the risk of one of your investments performing poorly and negatively affecting the gains realised in the rest of your portfolio.